 |Tax-saving Investment Option||Lock-in Period|

 |Fixed Deposit||5 years|

 |Public Provident Fund||15 years|

 |National Savings Certificate||5 years|

 Return: Being a market-linked investment instrument, an ELSS has the potential of generating superior returns than other tax-saving investment options.
 An ELSS can provide you returns ranging between 15%-18%, whereas the returns of other tax-saving instruments are as follows:

 |National Pension Scheme||10.81%*|

-*5-year weighted average return (with 50% in equity and 25% each in corporate bonds and government bonds) of NPS Tier-1 schemes, Returns not guaranteed
+*5-year weighted average return (with 50% in equity and 25% each in corporate bonds and government bonds) of NPS Tier-1 schemes; Returns are not guaranteed.

-Taxation: Like all other tax-saving investment options, the amount invested in an ELSS is tax-deductible under section 80C of the Income Tax Act which allows a maximum tax deduction of Rs.
-1,50,000.
-However, unlike other tax-saving investment instruments, the returns generated from an investment in an ELSS and a NPS are only partially taxable and not fully taxable.
+Taxation: Like all other tax-saving investment options, the amount invested in an ELSS is tax-deductible up to Rs.
+1.5 lakh under section 80C of the Income Tax Act.
+However, unlike other tax-saving investment instruments, the returns generated from an investment in ELSS and NPS are only partially taxable and not fully taxable.
 The long-term capital gains of up to Rs.
 1 lakh on ELSS are exempt from tax.